 The Nursing Home Fire Safety Procedures Course is 80% practical and is designed for all residential care facility staff, and provides learners with the necessary knowledge to respond quickly and effectively in the event of a fire, including the use of evacuation aids such as Ski Evacuation Sheets and Ski Pads, as well as the safe use of portable fire extinguishers.

-Staff members’ knowledge and training concerning fire risk reduction, fire precautions and fire procedures are of paramount importance to the safety of everyone in the centre.
-While staff training is key to their knowledge and competence in emergencies, it is also equally important in their day-to-day awareness concerning fire safety in the centre.
-Providing staff with information on fire prevention and evacuation procedures will support them if a fire occurs.
-Equally, failings in the adequacy of staff training can have potentially fatal consequences for residents and staff themselves.
-The Nursing Home Fire Safety Procedures Course will ensure the Person in Charge (PIC) and Registered Provider meet their stature obligation concerning staff fire safety training
+Staff knowledge and training concerning fire risk reduction, fire precautions and fire procedures are of paramount importance to the safety of everyone in the centre.
+However, while staff training is key to their knowledge and competence in emergencies, it is also equally important in their day-to-day awareness concerning fire safety in the centre.
+For example, providing staff with information on fire prevention and evacuation procedures will support them if a fire occurs.
+Equally, failings in staff training adequacy can have fatal consequences for residents and staff themselves.
+The Nursing Home Fire Safety Procedures Course will ensure the Person in Charge (PIC) and Registered Provider meet their stature obligation concerning staff fire safety training.

-Please Note: Evacuation training is conducted using our evacuation aids to ensure your equipment is not damaged by staff practising evacuation procedures.
-Rescue training dummies are also used for staff safety and encourage maximum participation in all nursing home fire drill procedures.
+Please Note: Rescue training dummies are used for staff safety and encourage maximum participation in all nursing home fire drills completed to complement the course.

-Where staff require additional training after completing the Nursing Home Fire Safety Procedures Course, we also offer a Nursing Home Fire Safety Manager Training Course: As the Nursing Home Fire Safety Manager, you will be a focal point for all fire safety matters within the Nursing Home.
-The role does not necessitate the duty holder to possess fire safety competencies provided that they have sufficient access to competent fire safety advice from a Fire Safety Consultant.
+Where staff require additional training after completing the Nursing Home Fire Safety Procedures Course, we also offer a Nursing Home Fire Safety Manager Training Course: As the Nursing Home Fire Safety Manager, who would be a focal point for all fire safety matters within the Nursing Home.
+The role does not necessitate the duty holder to possess fire safety competencies, provided that they have sufficient access to competent fire safety advice from a Fire Safety Consultant.
 This course will enable you to fulfil your role competently and have suitable support structures in place within the centre.

 In addition to management training, Phoenix STS is the only company authorised in Ireland to provide train-the-trainer courses on the full range of “Ski” evacuation products and the Elite Emergency Evacuation Chair.

-In the day-to-day management of a Nursing Home, we know how important it is to have a streamlined Fire Safety, Health & Safety and Internal Emergency Management Plan in place to ensure residents and staff’s comfort, happiness, and safety.
+In a nursing home’s day-to-day management, we know how important it is to have a streamlined Fire Safety, Health & Safety and Emergency Management Plan in place to ensure resident’s and staff’s comfort, happiness, and safety.
 Our nursing home emergency management systems cover all aspects of fire safety, health & safety and emergency management, including training courses to ensure your staff have the necessary knowledge and equipment to respond quickly and effectively in the event of an emergency.
-When it comes to safety, we don’t believe in a one-size-fits-all approach.
+We don’t believe in a one-size-fits-all approach when it comes to safety.

 We’re proud to offer a range of systems to cater to your nursing home’s specific needs.